Romania's varried relief and climate create ideal conditions for active vacations.

 Lac de Verde - Breaza

-Location: Breaza
+Location: town of Breaza

 Nearest towns: Sinaia (15 miles N), Ploiești (28 miles S), Brașov (45 miles N) and Bucharest (75 miles S)